-- 3. Press \blacktriangle repeatedly to magnify the picture to a desired size. - To navigate the picture, press Mode/enter to switch to the paning mode and press the directional arrows (▲, ▼, ◄, ►) on the projector or remote control to navigate the picture. - 5.
-To reduce size of the picture, press Mode/enter to switch back to the zoom in/out function, and press AUTO to restore the picture to its original size.
+/▶ until the DISPLAY menu is highlighted. - Press ▼ to highlight Digital Zoom and press MODE/ENTER.
+The Zoom bar displays. - 3.
+Repeat steps 2-4 in the section of "Using the remote control" above.
+Or if you are using the projector control panel, continue to the following steps. - 4.
+Press ▲ on the projector repeatedly to magnify the picture to a desired size. - 5.
+To navigate the picture, press MODE/ENTER to switch to the paning mode and press the directional arrows (♠, ▼, ◆, ▶) to navigate the picture. - 6.
+To reduce size of the picture, press MODE/ENTER to switch back to the zoom in/out functionality, and press AUTO to restore the picture to its original size.
 You can also press ▼ repeatedly until it is restored to the original size.